yazeed1s/zwm/README.md

 - Low memory footprint, runs within ~2MB of memory
 - Resize, flip, and swap windows or partitions.
 - Layouts apply to individual desktops.
-- Keyboard-Driven, fully controlled via keyboard shortcuts.
+- Keyboard-driven, fully controlled via keyboard shortcuts.
-- Mouse for convenience: move/resize for floating/tiled windows and partitions.
+- Mouse for convenience when move/resize for floating/tiled windows and partitions.
 - Drag-and-drop windows between partitions.
 - Customizable settings.
 - Customizable window rules.
 - Can be integrated with any status bar.
 - Can handle multiple bars per monitor/display, in different locations (top, bottom, left, right).
 - Config reload on the fly.
+- And many more.. look at they keybinds section to see what zwm offers.

 ## The underlying data structure:

 ZWM uses **binary space partitioning tree** ([BSP-tree](https://en.wikipedia.org/wiki/Binary_space_partitioning)) to store and manage windows.
-This allows for more flexible layouts.

 - Each desktop has its own pointer to a bsp-tree.
 - The tree is a partition of a monitor's rectangle into smaller rectangular regions.